 Your father being in the Army has lots of benefits, one of which is that you get to live in different parts of the country.
 I for instance have lived in more than 10 cities all around the country due to my father’s profession and also due to Bihar’s poor education system.
 Being an Army kid I have so far visited every state apart from the North East.
 I have a decent knowledge of cultures around the country from North to South and West.
 Being outside of Bihar for many years has drawbacks too.
 One of which is the fact that I have not visited many of Bihar’s districts apart from Patna and a few others.

 I have done many long distances rides down South so I thought why not do it in Bihar as well.
+This was the primary reason for this Bihar trip.
 One of my friends works in Rohtas in the Bihar Electricity Board so I decided to pay him a visit.
 I reckoned I would also see a bit of the state in the process.
 I planned my way from Patna to Arwal through Aurangabad and then to Rohtas.
 From the 400km journey, I learnt a great deal about Bihar and its roads.
 Here are a few of my observations.

 Roads are way better than they were 10 years ago

 I remember my riding buddies in Banglaore were often keen on hitting the trails whenever they encountered a bad village road by the side of the highway.
 To them, it looked like a proper offroad course that they thought would be exciting to ride on.
 For me though, that was our only road in Bihar.
 When I learnt to ride bikes, some 15 years ago, we hardly had any black tarmac on the road.
 All we had was a dirt road with big rocks in them reminding everyone that there once was a road here.